zephyrproject-rtos/trusted-firmware-m/docs/contributing/doc_guidelines.rst

     *Copyright (c) XYZ *

 Creating in-line links is permitted, but should be avoided if possible.
-It should be only used for consistency purposes or for a small ammount of short links.
+It should be only used for consistency purposes or for a small amount of short links.

 .. code-block:: restructuredtext